The talented monoid of a directed graph with applications to graph algebras: Graph moves

 \section{Graph moves}

-We start this section with a general question: If $E$ and $F$ are row-finite graphs such that the Leavitt path algebras $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ are equivalent in some sense (isomorphic, diagonally preserving isomorphic, graded isomorphic, Morita equivalent, etc.), how does the geometry of $E$ and $F$ relate?
+We start this section with a general question: If $E$ and $F$ are row-finite graphs such that the Leavitt path algebras $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ are equivalent in some sense (isomorphic, diagonally preserving isomorphic, graded isomorphic, Morita equivalent, etc.), how do the geometry of $E$ and $F$ relate?

 It turns out that in some cases this question has a very precise answer.
-Namely, given appropriate conditions on the graphs at hand, it can be shown that the Morita equivalence of Leavitt path algebras $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ implies that $E$ can be transformed into $F$ by means of some basic ``graph moves'', as described in the theorems below.
+Namely, given appropriate conditions on the graphs at hand, it can be shown that the Morita equivalence of Leavitt path algebras $L_{\mathsf{k}}(E)$ and $L_{\mathsf{k}}(F)$ implies that $E$ can be transformed into $F$ by means of some basic ``graph moves''.
+For example, for simple Leavitt path algebras of finite graphs with no sinks, in \cite{MR2785945} the authors show that $K_0 (L_K(E)) \cong K_0(L_K(E) )$ and $\sgn (\det (I-A^t_E)) = \sgn (\det (I-A^t_F))$ implies that $L_K(E)$ is Morita equivalent to $L_K(F)$, and, moreover, in this case $E$ may be transformed into $F$ by a sequence of basic moves.
+Similar results, for non finite graphs, can be found in \cite[Theorem~8.12]{MR3341817} and \cite[Theorem~7.4]{MR3045151}.
+In the context of graph $C^*$-algebras, related results hold for Morita equivalence.
+See \cite{arxiv1611.07120} and \cite{MR3837603} for further references.